Identifying and Reducing The Risks from Dryer Shell Cracks

 Cracking generally occurs at high-stress locations and surfaces slowly.
 They are typically caused by the cyclic loading and unloading at these high-stress locations.

 There are four common shell crackings, which we have outlined for you.
-The cause and concerns vary, as do the repair solutions.
+The causes and concerns vary, as do the repair solutions.
 We are providing a broad overview of these common cracks to help you assess your needs.
 Please keep in mind that this is not inclusive of all shell cracks, and we always recommend a professional assessment by a knowledgeable rotary dryer specialist.

 Four Common Dryer Shell Cracks | Causes & Solutions